alkgrove/initmaker/README.md

 For development, you will also need [CMSIS](https://developer.arm.com/embedded/cmsis)

 ## Notes
-In updating my software, I see some busy body changed old software.
-This broke a lot of code by generating warnings.
+In updating my software, I see some busy body changed awk.
+This broke a lot of code by generating warnings that were not there before.
 Doesn't actually change the behavior of the code but the warnings hide real errors and so I fixed the cosmetic issues to avoid the warnings.
-I thought using a program as old as awk, that we could avoid this meddling but apparently its not in their nature to leave well enough alone.
+I thought using a program as old as awk, that we could avoid this meddling but apparently its not in the programmers nature to leave well enough alone.